FrustratedGameDev/Papers/FinalReport/finalReport.md

 [24]: Callele, D., Neufeld, E., & Schneider, K. (2005, August).
 Requirements engineering and the creative process in the video game industry.
 In Requirements Engineering, 2005.
 Proceedings.
 13th IEEE International Conference on (pp. 240-250).
 IEEE.

 [25]: David vs. GoliathVille: A Call to Arms for Indie Social Game Designers. (n.d.).
 Retrieved April 2, 2015, from https://www.scribd.com/doc/41760328/David-vs-GoliathVille-A-Call-to-Arms-for-Indie-Social-Game-Designers

+[26]: A. J. Ko, B. A. Myers, and H. H. Aung.
+Six learning barriers in enduser programming systems.
+In Visual Languages and Human Centric Computing, 2004 IEEE Symposium on, pages 199–206.
+IEEE, 2004.